Palms are generally thought to be these great towering plants we can tie our hammock to and watch the sunset.

 Pest problems are hardly an issue with Metallica.
 The wide leaves make it easy to wipe down and keep the foliage clean.
 The leaves are also rigid and thicker making it more difficult for insects to “feast”.

-Palms grown indoors can get spider mites and mealy bug.
+Palms grown indoors can get spider mites and mealybugs hiding between the stem and leaf axil.

 Do not prune the metallica palm as you would other plants.
-It grows from a main stem, and the leaflets should be “tipped” or the leaf itself removed.
+It grows from the main stem, and the leaflets should be “tipped” or the leaf itself removed.

 If you’re looking for a low light palm that is also an accent plant check out the Chamaedorea Metallica palm, just be careful not to over water.